sian022/expense-tracker/README.md

 Follow these steps to clone and run the application locally:

+### Prerequisites

+Make sure you have Node.js installed.
+You can download and install it from [here](https://nodejs.org/).

 ### Clone the Repository

 Open a new terminal window to where you want to clone the project.